-There are tens of thousands of open source dependencies in use across global organizations, and each one can have scores of different versions.
-Not all of these dependencies are going to be appropriate for your organization, for a number of reasons:
+There are countless open source components in use across global organizations.
+Not all of these components are created equal, for a number of reasons:

 With this approach, developers on each team bring in new components on their own.
 If scanning tools are being used, the results are often ignored.

 No roadblocks, devs can build and deploy quickly.

 Creates possibility for maintenance and security nightmares.